-With T. McAdams Deford as senior warden, St. George is run by a vestry of seven, three of whom live all year in Maine and four of whom come just for the summer.
+St. George is run by a vestry of seven, three of whom live all year in Maine and four of whom come just for the summer.
 In general, the congregations are made up of summer people, many of who have been attending the Chapel for decades, but with a sprinkling of always-welcome newcomers and Mainers.

 In the earlier days, things were different.
 St. George was started to answer the religious needs of the residents of Long Cove, most of whom were of English or Scots background and were of the Anglican faith.
 Almost all of the men worked in the large granite quarry that occupied much of the Long Cove land, with just a few being fishermen or small farmers or storekeepers.
 St. George was under the care of clergymen from either St. Peter in Rockland or St. John Baptist in Thomaston.

 The quarry closed in the early nineteen-forties.
 The closing of the quarry and World War II caused many of the residents to leave the In the past 30 years, their homes have been acquired by campers and retirees, by a few fishermen, by a few who work in the Mussel Processing Plant, by a few who remove the quarry's left-behind grout to use in the building of roads and piers, and by residents who work elsewhere on the St. George peninsula.